friends-of-presta/security-advisories/_posts/2023-07-28-ajaxmanager.md

 ## Patch

-This module contains multiple functionnal and technical vulnerabilities.
-No patch can be applied without redevloping most of the module to add an authentication system.
+This module contains multiple functional and technical vulnerabilities.
+No patch can be applied without redeveloping most of the module to introduce an authentication system.

-Also, even with proper authentication system, due to the nature of the module, it's usage can be by itself qualified as a back door.
-As this module is not essential for PrestaShop, it's recommanded to uninstall the module (and to remove the files of the module).
+Also, even with proper authentication system, due to the nature of the module, its usage alone can qualify it as a backdoor.
+As this module is not essential for PrestaShop, it's recommended to uninstall the module (and to remove the module's files).

 Make sure that the following directory is removed after uninstalling the module : `/modules/ajaxmanager/`